titpetric/netdata/README.md

 More info about project: https://github.com/firehol/netdata

+> **Note**: the netdata project includes telemetry.
+Google Analytics is used to aggregate telemetry data, with IP anonymisation turned on.
+There is currently
+> no way to opt out, until such a mechanism can be provided at runtime instead of compile time.
+You can track the upstream [issue #7404](https://github.com/netdata/netdata/issues/7404) if
+> you have privacy concerns.
+GDPR explicitly allows [processing for statistical purposes, without requiring opt-in](https://github.com/netdata/netdata/issues/7366#issuecomment-560363265) in
+> it's Article 6, and related Article 89(1).
+Currently, you can only opt out if you build netdata without telemetry.
+>
+> More info about the original telemetry implementation in netdata is on [issue #4735](https://github.com/netdata/netdata/issues/4735), and instructions
+> / documentation, including a way to opt out of telemetry is available here: [anonymous statistics docs page](https://docs.netdata.cloud/docs/anonymous-statistics/).

 # More info about me

 I'm primarily a full-stack web developer with strong knowledge of Docker, APIs, AWS, PHP, Go, Nginx+LUA, SQL and NoSQL databases, Video Streaming (Wowza Media Server), and handle DevOps/automation for several large scale international clients (High traffic/HA deployments).